-DESGN-088P - Design General Work Units: 1-3 Experience - Parallel Plan
+DESGN-088P - Design General Work Experience-Parallel Plan

 The Cooperative Work Experience program is designed to help students expand their career options and develop new job skills.
 Parallel Plan Work Experience allows students to attend college classes and to work during the same semester.
-A maximum of 3 units of General Work Experience credit may be earned during any single semester, to a maximum of 6 units total.
-Students must be ter, to a maximum of 6 units total.
+A maximum of 3 units of General Work Experience credit may be earned during any single semester, to a maxiumum of 6 units total.
 Students must be enrolled in at least 7 units during the semester, including Work Experience units and courses taken at other accredited colleges.
 Internship/job placement is not guaranteed.

-Corequisite: 1) Be enrolled during the regular semester in a minimum of 7 units at any accredited college, including Work Experience units or, during a summer session.
-2) Be enrolled in at least one other class in addition to Work Experience; and 3) Be employed or a volunteer at an approved work-site for the minimum number of hours per unit as stipulated for paid and unpaid status.
+Corequisite: 1.
+Be enrolled during the regular semester in a minimum of 7 units at any accredited college, including Work Experience units or, during a summer session.
+2. Be enrolled in at least one other class in addition to Work Experience: and 3.
+Be employed or a volunteer at an approved work-site for the minimum number of hours per unit as stipulated for paid and unpaid status.
 Each unit requires 75 paid or 60 unpaid hours of work.

-Advisory Level: Read: 2 Transfer Status: CSU CSU GE: None Dis Write: 2 Math: None Degree Applicable: AA/AS: None IGETC: None District GE: None
+Read: 2 Write: 2 Math: None Advisory Level: Transfer Status: CSU Degree Applicable: AA/AS IGETC: None CSU GF: None District GE: None